mohamedalani/linkedin-comments-generator/README.md

 3. Click the ✨ **Gen AI** button located in the post's action bar (next to Like, Comment, etc.).
 4. Wait for Claude to generate a comment.
 5. The comment box will be automatically filled with the generated text.
 6. Review and edit the comment as you see fit, then post it manually.
+7.  **The post will be automatically liked after you submit your comment**.

+## New Auto-Like Feature

+The extension now automatically likes posts after you successfully submit a comment.
+This feature:
+- Only likes posts that haven't been liked yet
+- Waits for comment submission before liking
+- Works with the comment validation workflow
+- Enhances engagement by combining commenting and liking actions